oracle-livelabs/oic/oic-gen3/core-competencies/fileserver/create-connections/create-connections.md

     You can please skip this step if you are already in the project.
 2. In the **Connections** section, click ***Add*** to create a new connection.

 3. In the *Create Connection* dialog, select the **Oracle ATP** adapter to use for this connection.
-To find the adapter, enter `Oracle` in the search field.
+To find the adapter, enter `ATP` in the search field.
 Click on the highlighted adapter.

 4. In the *Create Connection* dialog, enter the following information and click **Create**